 Employing the right people.

-At Liver Care, we understand that letting someone into your home, or to provide your loved one with care and support in a residential setting, can be a big decision.
+At Liver Care and Housing, we understand that letting someone into your home, or to provide your loved one with care and support in a residential setting, can be a big decision.
 We want you to know we are not an agency; we employ every care and support worker ourselves.
 We are committed to providing safe care and support help to those most vulnerable people in our local community.
 Therefore, we ensure our workforce have the right skills to do their job and enable them to develop themselves and their careers.

 We then undertake a series of background checks as we have a duty to ensure that we safeguard our customers; by this we mean protecting customer’s health, wellbeing and human rights, and enabling them to live free from harm, abuse and neglect.
 This is fundamental to creating a high-quality care service.
 All of our staff work to the regulatory Codes of Practice; including that of the Health and Care Professions Council – England.

 All individuals joining Liver Care and Housing, require an Enhanced Disclosure and Barring Service (DBS).
 These checks are designed for those planning to work in a support or care role for vulnerable adults or children, which is why they are necessary for the care sector.